 Lastly, we treat your yard which is likely where the ticks came into the house to begin with.
 A treatment of professional tick control pesticides and growth regulators is combined with habitat modification to make your yard less appealing to ticks (cutting grass low, reducing shade, trimming bushes etc).

-Don’t Do DIY Tick Control, Call A Professional
+Don’t Do DIY Tick Control, Call a Professional Pest Exterminator

 You may be tempted to save money by purchasing DIY tick control products and sprays from your local hardware store or big box store.
 These products are usually ineffective and do not have the level of power needed to handle a tick infestation.